akeneo/pim-docs/cookbook/setup_data/customize_installer.rst

 The following steps allow you to easily define your own basic entities when you install the PIM.

-Disable the demo data loading
+Disable the Demo Data Loading
 -----------------------------

 .. code-block:: yaml